 In the mid-1990’s, Mike O’Dea was actively involved in sidewalk counseling outside of abortion clinics in Michigan.
 On one occasion, while counseling a young woman who was contemplating having an abortion, he discovered that the woman’s insurance company, which he himself also used, would fully cover the abortion procedure which she was considering.
 It dawned on him that the check he sent in monthly for his health insurance was indirectly funding abortion.
 Although his own policy did not cover abortion, he was supporting a company that covered the procedure for other people.
 He knew that he needed to raise the alarm within the Church and educate the bishops and laity about where their payments were actually going.
 Action was needed to provide alternative options for people of faith.
 Because of this Mr. O’Dea founded the Christ Medicus Foundation (The CMF in CMF CURO).

 CMF CURO began as a program of the Christ Medicus Foundation in 2014 as a response to the Affordable Care Act (ACA, Obamacare), which among other things mandated that every American must purchase health insurance.
-Seeing the need for an ethical alternative to plans offered on the Obamacare exchanges, CMF CURO provides an affordable, morally licit, and authentically Catholic alternative to health insurance.
+Seeing the need for an ethical alternative to plans offered on the Obamacare exchanges, CMF CURO provides an affordable, morally licit, and authentically Catholic alternative.
 The Christ Medicus Foundation continues to work on the legislative front for the freedom of our members and respect for life in health care beyond CMF CURO.

 Unfortunately, there are many attacks which threaten authentically pro-life health care.
 One of the threats to life that will be heavily discussed in the 2020 election is the possibility of a single payer health care system.
 If this becomes a reality in American health care, there will be little room for truly pro-life and Catholic means of paying for your medical bills.
 We will be forced to contribute to an entity that contributes to practices contrary to life.
 To prevent this from happening, alternatives such as Catholic health insurance plans and sharing ministries like CMF CURO need to be built up and strengthened.
 The more that people are invested in organizations that facilitate authentically Catholic health care, the greater ability we will have to resist being swept into a single-payer system.